bovine3dom/Nauty.jl/README.md

 ## Todo

- - Pass options to nauty
-    - Eventually let us use coloured graphs
-    - Other options might be useful to someone
  - Friendlier return types
+ - NautyGraph -> LightGraph
+ - MetaGraph -> (NautyGraph, labels, partition)
- - isomorphOf() / congruence.jl
+ - isomorphOf() / congruence operator
  - Documentation (documenter.jl)
  - Pick a licence
- - Tests if we feel like it
+ - More comprehensive tests if we feel like it
  - Build options
- - Test MAXN=WORDSIZE optimisation effect.
+    - Test `MAXN=WORDSIZE` optimisation effect.
 Build nauty twice if it matters, once with MAXN=0 if not

 ## API